 QD Solar secures Series A Financing from an international consortium led by DSM

 The solar photovoltaic market is one of the fastest growing energy markets in the world, despite the tremendous recent shakeout in the industry.
 Bloomberg, among others, predicts the solar power industry growing by a factor of 10 by 2030.
 That growth will occur even as price reductions for crystalline silicon cells slow in the next 5 years.
-In order for solar energy to succeed in developed markets new technology is needed that can deliver higher efficiencies and lower costs than the today’s standard silicon.
+In order for solar energy to succeed, in developed markets, new technology is needed that can deliver higher efficiencies and lower costs than today’s standard silicon.
 Manufacturers seek to differentiate their product by delivering better performance for the same or lower cost.

 TORONTO (Feb 13, 2017) — QD Solar announced today the closing of Series A funding led by DSM Venturing with participation from existing investors, KAUST Innovation Fund and MaRS Innovation.
 QD Solar is a winner of the 2016 SunRISE TechBridge Challenge, a

 competition organized by Royal DSM, Fraunhofer, and Greentown Labs to realize innovations in Solar Energy.